 For spring 2013, IDEA rating surveys were not administered in any courses, either traditional or online due to budgetary constraints.
-(ALO comment: We only administer during the fall semester because of the timing issue.)
-Please consult with Marlena) However, the Office of AIER will continue to administer surveys consistent with traditional courses.
+However, the Office of AIER will continue to administer surveys consistent with traditional courses.
 In fall 2013, the Office of AIER administered surveys from October 22 through November 9, 2013 for both the online classes and traditional courses.
 The IDEA survey is being given online to distance learning students.
-ALO comment: Provide richer data.

-2 A.2h Foster dialogue among program faculty and the Learning Outcomes Committee (LOC) to provide standards for grading and awarding of credit by strengthening language in the course guide.
+2 A.2h Foster dialogues among program faculty and the Learning Outcomes Committee (LOC) to provide standards for grading and awarding of credit by strengthening language in the course guide.
 The awarding of credit discussion should be guided by the federal definition of credit hour.